A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Discussion

-The expansion of the flare ribbon throughout this umbra occurs at the same time as the expansion of the ribbon to the south (red arrows in Fig.~\ref{fig:X22}e,f, which shows the \Halpha and \CaK COCOPLOTs at 09:11:52~UT), and the rising of a small cool arcade system to its left in the images visible as magenta loops (blue arrow).
-Where the umbra is impinging, the footpoint of a filament is located.
-The filament runs from north to south, along the main PIL of the subsequent X9.3 flare (green arrow, made of cool material that has an absorption profile in \Halpha and \CaK, and thus appears magenta in Fig.~\ref{fig:X22}e,f.
-It is backlit by the bright flare ribbons in the LOS) and may be related to the flux rope discussed by other authors.

-The resultant flux rope eventually erupted, potentially due to tether-cutting reconnection \citep{Jiang_2018}, releasing magnetic energy and helicity, and triggering the X9.3 flare at 11:53~UT \citep{Chakraborty21}.
-The location of the footpoints was recovered using the nonlinear force-free field (NLFFF) method by the above papers and has been confirmed by \citet{2021Vissers} by means of chromospheric magnetic field inference using a regularized version of the weak field approximation \citep{2020Morosin}.
-At times between the two large flares, several smaller brightenings can be seen which do not produce any measurable signal in the GOES curve.
-This suggests that they are either weak flares of B2.0 class or below or heating caused by the movement or shuffling of the loops \citep{Skan2023}.

-The ribbons of the X9.3 flare were observed from an early stage in the \Halpha 6563~\AA, \CaIR 8542~\AA, and \CaK 3933~\AA\ lines and the 4000~\AA\ continuum by the SST, and their evolution is summarised in Fig.~\ref{fig:X93}.
+The ribbons of the X9.3 flare were observed from an early stage in the \Halpha 6563~\AA, \CaIR, and \CaK 3933~\AA\ lines and the 4000~\AA\ continuum by the SST (Fig.~\ref{fig:X93}).
 Flare ribbons form along a great length of the PIL between the two regions.
 The ribbons start out close to the PIL (Fig.~\ref{fig:X93}a) producing strong central enhancement in the \CaIR line profiles, which are thus bright green in the COCOPLOT.
-Along the PIL, between the ribbons, we also see the previously formed flare filament in dark purple (an absorption feature with low emission in the line center (red arrows in Fig.~\ref{fig:X93}a) which curls around in the northern portion, near the point of intrusion of the negative-polarity patch.
+Along the PIL, between the ribbons, we also see the previously formed flare filament in dark purple (red arrows in Fig.~\ref{fig:X93}a).
 The LOS magnetic structure before the flare is shown in the HMI magnetogram in Fig.~\ref{fig:X93}b.
 Early in the X9.3 flare, a white light signature \citep{Kretzschmar2011} was detected in the \CaK continuum.